iv4xr-project/iv4xr-framework/README.md

 [Demos are available here.](./docs/demo.md)

-Some case studies are available:
+Projects related to bigger case studies are available, for those interested:

 * _Space Engineers_ is a complex 3D game made by Keen Software.
 This case study is more involved to setup.
 The main component you need is the interface between the game and iv4xr.
 This is managed in a separate [Project](https://github.com/iv4xr-project/iv4xr-se-plugin).